 4. Cadillac CTS-V

-Unlike the aforementioned ponies, Cadillac’s nominee for this 10 modern muscle cars list is a 4-door sedan.
+Unlike the aforementioned ponies, Cadillac’s nominee for this 10 fastest muscle cars list is a 4-door sedan.
 This doesn’t mean it’s any less entertaining, though.
 To the contrary.
-Caddy now packs a 6.2L supercharged V8 with no less than 640 horses and 630 pound-feet of torque.
+The Caddy now packs a 6.2L supercharged V8 with no less than 640 horses and 630 pound-feet of torque.
 The same mill motivating the aforementioned Camaro ZL1 1LE.
 With all that power going to its rear wheels, CTS-V is capable of hitting 60 mph from standstill in 3.6 seconds, and maxing out at 200 mph.
 Not bad for a luxury 4-door sedan.

 3. Dodge Charger SRT Hellcat

 Speaking of 4-door sedans, here’s the fastest one alive – sort of.
 Dodge has really done a great job with the SRT Hellcat engine which graces their pony Challenger as well.
-This supercharged 6.2L HEMI V8 yields incredible 707 horsepower and 650 pound-feet of torque.
+This supercharged HEMI 6.2-liter V8 engine yields incredible 707 horsepower and 650 pound-feet of torque.
 Thanks to these figures, Hellcat-fitted Charger is capable of hitting 204 mph and accelerating to 60 mph in 3.4 seconds according to Car & Driver’s test.

 2. Equus Bass 770